 The Government’s Expert Panel has now issued a consolidated advice note on fire safety following the Grenfell Tower tragedy.
-The note provides guidance for building owners to act on and highlights the importance of doing so promptly to ensure the safety of residents.
+The note provides guidance for building owners to act on as soon as possible, and highlights the importance of doing so promptly to ensure the safety of residents.

 The new guidance consolidates the 22 Advice Notes issued in the wake of the tragedy at Grenfell Tower and provides further advice in relation to fire doors.